 The Board of Directors is presently comprised of eight director positions, divided into three classes, with each class of directors serving staggered three-year terms.
-The Governance and Nominating Committee has nominated and the Board of Directors recommends that the Company's shareholders elect, Edwin C. Freeman, Luella G. Goldberg and Randall D. Sampson, each of whom currently serves as a director, for a three-year term expiring in 2008.
-The Board of Directors believes that each nominee will be able to serve as a director, however, should a nominee be unable to serve, the persons named in the proxies have advised that they will vote for the election of such substitute nominee as the Governance and Nominating Committee may recommend and the Board of Directors may propose.
+The Governance and Nominating Committee has nominated and the Board of Directors recommends that the Company's shareholders elect, Paul J. Anderson and Wayne E. Sampson, each of whom currently serves as a director, for a three-year term expiring in 2009.
+The term of director Frederick M. Green also expires at the 2006 Annual Meeting and Mr. Green has advised the Board that he does not wish to stand for reelection at the expiration of his current term.
+Accordingly, in connection with action on director nominees at the Annual Meeting, shareholders will be asked to approve an amendment of the bylaws to reduce the size of the Board to seven directors pending the appointment or election of a director to fill the vacancy resulting from Mr. Green's decision not to stand for re-election.
+The Board of Directors believes that each nominee above will be able to serve as a director, however, should a nominee be unable to serve, the persons named in the proxies have advised that they will vote for the election of such substitute nominee as the Governance and Nominating Committee may recommend and the Board of Directors may propose.

 Information regarding the nominees and other directors filling unexpired terms is set forth on the following page, including information regarding their principal occupations currently and for the preceding five years.
-Ownership of Common Stock of the Company is given as of March 31, 2005.
+Ownership of Common Stock of the Company is given as of March 31, 2006.
 To the best of the Company's knowledge, unless otherwise indicated below, the persons indicated possess sole voting and investment power with respect to their stock ownership.